fsminecrafter/Arduino-Wheel-HID/README.md

 ```bash
 sudo armbian-config
 ```
-Then navigate to System → Hardware → Enable I2C
+Then navigate to System → Kernel → Overlays and activate ```meson-g12a-radxa-zero-i2c-ee-m1-gpioh-6-gpioh-7``` and be careful to select the right one.
 And reboot after enabling.

 Verify after enabling by running `ls /dev/i2c-*`